sofa-framework/doc/components/animationloop/freemotionanimationloop.md

     ```xml
     <?xml version="1.0" ?>
     <!--
-    WARNING: this scene uses a PrecomputedConstraintCorrection which has a heavy initialization step.
-It may take some time
-    to load the scene.
-To cache the result, set the recompute Data of PrecomputedConstraintCorrection to false.
     To speed up the collision detection, replace BVHNarrowPhase by ParallelBVHNarrowPhase located in the MultiThreading plugin.
     -->